Welcome - Thank you for visiting our website

 Joining our schoolAs an academy we are our own admission authority.
 This means that The Governing Body set the admission criteria and arranges admission appeals.
 The current admission policy can be found at this link

 Oxfordshire County Council has fully coordinated admission arrangements for all academies and community, voluntary controlled and voluntary aided schools.
-For children starting Reception or Year 3 in September applications should be made to Oxfordshire County Council Admissions by completing a Common Admissions Preference Form (CAPF) either in paper form or electronically.
+For children starting Reception in September applications should be made to Oxfordshire County Council Admissions by completing a Common Admissions Preference Form (CAPF) either in paper form or electronically.

 The closing date for applications and the date for the offer of places will be in accordance with the Co-ordinated Admissions Scheme, details of which will be common to all schools in the Local Authority (LA) area.